-Currently awaiting Development Approval, the private ‘Hoddles Creek’ retreat on a working truffle farm, will nestle into the hillside, taking full advantage of panoramic views to the Warburton ranges, and serve as a welcomed escape from busy city living.
+Currently awaiting Development Approval, the private ‘Hoddles Creek’ homestead on a working cattle & truffle farm, will nestle into the hillside, taking full advantage of panoramic views to the Warburton ranges; a far cry from busy city living.

 A wide veranda to the north wraps the accommodation to allow expansive views, whilst managing the privacy of sleeping spaces against the larger open entertaining areas.